amakarj/react-weather-app/README.md

 *Notice the conditonal structure around HTML.
 It is there to check if data is already fetched from API and if it is, the HTML gets run.
 Otherwise it returns empty string and error is avoided.*

+#### Icon

-Now that temperature and description have been fetched, let's add the icons.
+Since temperature and description have been fetched, let's add the icons.
 AccuWeather provides an individual icon for each description **[here](https://developer.accuweather.com/weather-icons)**.
 Saving them to your computer by their icon number, ease their usage.
 After you're done, copy paste icons inside your project folder under **public**.
 For example, add icon next to description, like so:

 ```
 ...